 What is the cost of wisdom teeth removal?

 The cost of wisdom teeth removal depends on the difficulty of having them removed and starts from $200 per tooth.
-Here at Bayview dental, patients could have teeth extracted under oral sedation, IV sleep dentistry or general anaesthetic.
+Our blog has more on how much it costs to remove wisdom teeth.
+Here at Bayview Dental, patients could have teeth extracted under oral sedation, IV sleep dentistry or general anaesthetic.
 The cost of sedation can be discussed at your consultation depending on your needs.

 Our Approach to Wisdom Teeth Extraction